art415/portfolio/README.md

 ## directory guide

+### main files
 -   `index.html`: homepage of my website.
 -   `my_work.html`: display of multimedia tools I learned to work with in this class.
 -   `style.css`: stylesheet used for both pages of my site.

+### directories
+-   [audio](audio): houses an audio clip I use on the homepage of my website

+### images
+These are all static versions of visualizations I use in the "my work" section of my site.
+-   `bar_chart.png`: second page of my flourish story visualization
+-   `pie_chart.png`: first page of my flourish story visualization
+-   `line_chart.png`: timewise visual of cellphone-related crashes
+-   `map.png`: map of crashes across Chicago in the last 6 months

+This is an image I used in the "my work" section of my site.
+-   `traffic.jpg`: photo of traffic on the Dan Ryan Expressway